 Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, one of Stanley Kubrick’s best films, uses the Horatian style to provide amusing commentary on Cold War politics.
 One of the film’s most iconic lines perfectly sums up Kubrick’s brilliant use of this technique.

 Of course, not all satirical content is light hearted and humorous.
-What is satire used for when it doesn't make an audience or reader laugh?
+So, what is satire used for when it doesn't make an audience or reader laugh?
 Let’s take a look at a much darker type.

 2. Juvenalian Satire

-Juvenalian satire, unlike Horatian, is much darker and more serious.
-It is often used to express frustration or anger about a current state.
-Commonly found in the genre of dystopian fiction, this type aims to expose the flaws of political and cultural systems and is often controversial due to its lack of restraint.
+Juvenalian satire, unlike Horatian, is darker and more serious.
+And it is often used to express frustration or anger about a current state.
+Commonly found in the dystopian fiction genre, this type aims to expose the flaws of political and cultural systems.
+And is often controversial due to its lack of restraint.

 A great literary example of this type is George Orwell’s novel, 1984.
-The novel uses political satire to bring attention to the flaws and dangers of a totalitarian government.
+Here, the novel uses political satire to bring attention to the flaws and dangers of a totalitarian government.
 Other classic novels such as Fahrenheit 451 and

 A Clockwork Orange also use this technique to expose the issues at hand.